 Check your headlights

-In driving snow, it is vital to have headlights that can easily be seen by other vehicles and that light up the road for you as much as possible.
+In severe weather, it is vital to have headlights that can easily be seen by other vehicles and that light up the road for you as much as possible.
 You can align your headlights according to the manufacturer’s instruction, often by adjusting a single knob or screw.
 The headlight covers can also become hazy, due to oxidation of the plastic content that greatly reduces visibility.
 Headlight restoration kits can be purchased, but it might be best to let your dealership handle the cleaning so that your headlights achieve maximum visibility.

 Gather emergency supplies